 While we all enjoy the feast of fall, now is the time to learn how to enjoy the famine of spring.

 The science is clear—humans thrive during periods of famine.
-Forcing the body to burn fat with extreme diets such the Ketogenic diet, Atkins, Paleo, and other variations of the low-no carb theme have become very trendy but, in nature, a reset for fat as fuel happens naturally every spring.
+Forcing the body to burn fat with extreme diets such as the Ketogenic diet, Atkins, Paleo, and other variations of the low-no carb theme has become very trendy but, in nature, a reset for fat as fuel happens naturally every spring.

 - Decreased diabetes risk